How to Write a Character Analysis Essay Like a PRO

 Explore the Story

-Before diving into character analysis, fully immerse yourself in the story.
+Before diving into character analysis or poetry analysis essay, fully immerse yourself in the story.
 Whether it's a novel, a movie, or a TV series, pay close attention to the characters' actions, words, and how they relate to others.
 In George Orwell's '1984,' exploring Winston Smith's journey in a dystopian society adds depth to understanding the character.
 Take note of pivotal moments and the overall plot to grasp the character's role within the narrative.

 Pick a Dynamic Character